 Fits most loos

-There are several things to consider when deciding on which toilet seat to get for your bathroom, and knowing your D-shaped loo seats from your soft close, or your standard finish from your antibacterial coating will put you in good stead for when you actually go to spend a penny.
+There are several things to consider when deciding on the best toilet seat for your bathroom, and knowing your D-shaped loo seats from your soft-close, or your standard finish from your antibacterial coating, will put you in good stead for when you actually go to spend a penny.

 Here’s the lowdown on what to look for in (arguably) the most used – but most underrated – bathroom product.

-Unless you are replacing your entire loo, – in which case you should check out our how to choose a toilet buying guide – you’ll need to make sure that the seat you're buying has the same shape as your existing bowl; this can either be round or elongated.
-Elongated toilet seats won’t fit on a round loo at all, yet a round seat will fit on an elongated toilet, – but it may look ridiculous – so make sure you are buying the right fit for your WC’s shape.
+Unless you are replacing your entire loo, – in which case you should check out our how to choose a toilet guide – you’ll need to make sure that the seat you're buying has the same shape as your existing bowl; this can either be round or elongated.
+Elongated toilet seats won’t fit on a round loo at all, yet a rounded seat will fit on an elongated toilet – but it may look ridiculous.
+So make sure you are buying the right fit for your WC’s shape.

 Know your measurements